Learning The Houdini Spirit

 In fourth part of this course, we also added a camera and some lights.
 To add a camera, we can add it from the headers or press Tab, then search for Camera.
 When we add the camera, Houdini automatically adds it based on the perspective view position.
 We can move the camera around to reposition by manipulating the gizmo controls found on the Toolbar bar on the left side of the Viewport View.
 You can also lock the camera so that when you navigate, it'll be through the camera view.
 The Lock Camera tool can be found on the right Toolbar of the viewport.
 Next thing we added are lights.
 For my scene, I added a Point Light and an Dome Light to give me a global lighting.
 We add these the same way as everything else.
 Something different to me that Houdini does is when you add a light object, like the Point Light, the Viewport View will be looking through the light as it did with the camera.(See image 3) I suppose this allows us to position the light object and also setup where the light will be directing from using the Shadow mode.
 You can find this mode at the top-left of the viewport.
 Before enabling it, we can switch our view back to the camera.
 Which is located at the top-right corner of the viewport.

-After switching back to our camera view, we can then enable the Shadow mode located at the top-left corner of the viewport.(see image 4).
+After switching back to our camera view, we can then enable the Shadow mode located at the top-left corner of the viewport.(see image 1).
 In this mode, we first click on the cup object, press Shift(hold) and click on the ground object, specifically the direction we want the light to be facing while focusing on the cup object.
 When done correctly we see something similar to images 5 & 6.
 When we see the distance line, we can adjust the distance of the light by pressing and holding Ctrl + left-mouse button; dragging to adjust the distance.
 We can adjust the intensity of the light by pressing and holding Ctrl + Shift + left-mouse button drag.
-Of course, we can also adjsut these settings in the light's parameters.
-Now we should see the camera and light nodes under our Material Linker node.
+Of course, we can also adjust these settings in the light's parameters.

 With our camera and lights in the scene now, we can switch the Perspective View to Karma XPU or Karma CPU.
 The XPU version uses a combination of GPU + CPU, and the CPU version is just that.